-Conclusions Communication • Apply technical knowledge to support reasoning and conclusions Present analysis and recommendations in accordance with instructions Prepare the advice, report, or notes required in a clear and concise style
+Conclusions: Communication: Apply technical knowledge to support reasoning and conclusions.
+Present analysis and recommendations in accordance with instructions.
+Prepare the advice, report, or notes required in a clear and concise style.

-- analyse the implications of various courses of action out of a limited set of prescribed options; - determine the tax implications of scenarios and proposals to provide alternative tax implications; - justify a conclusion made using knowledge of the existing tax regime; - show an illustrative example of possible VAT treatments eg with regard to transactions involving land and buildings; - show an illustrative example of inheritance tax implications of a proposed lifetime transfer or a transfer on death; - show an illustrative example of the impact of residency status on income tax, capital gains tax or corporation tax; or - show an illustrative example of whether an individual is trading by applying the badges of trade to reach a reasoned conclusion.
+- analyse the implications of various courses of action out of a limited set of prescribed options; - determine the tax implications of scenarios and proposals to provide alternative tax implications; - show an illustrative example of possible VAT treatments eg with regard to transactions involving land and buildings; - show an illustrative example of inheritance tax implications of a proposed lifetime transfer or a transfer on death; - show an illustrative example of the impact of residency status on income tax, capital gains tax or corporation tax; or - show an illustrative example of whether an individual is trading by applying the badges of trade to reach a reasoned conclusion.